keboola/connection-docs/index.md

 {:toc}

 ## Where to Start
-If you are new to Keboola and **seeking a quick orientation** to the Keboola ecosystem, explore our comprehensive [overview](/overview/).
+If you are new to Keboola and **would like a quick orientation** to the Keboola ecosystem, explore our comprehensive [overview](/overview/).

 Ready to take the next step?
 Grab your free trial and set up your account [here](https://connection.north-europe.azure.keboola.com/wizard), or connect with our team directly through [this link](https://www.keboola.com/contact).